 - But played incredibly straight with Non Non in Rumble Roses XX.

-- Damn You, Muscle Memory: RR has the same control scheme as the WWE series, but the actual buttons aren't the exact same, so get ready to run headlong into your opponent a few times when you meant to grapple them.
+- Damn You, Muscle Memory: RR has the same control scheme as the contemporary games in the WWE series, but the actual buttons aren't mapped exactly alike, so get ready to run headlong into your opponent a few times when you meant to grapple them.

 - Defeat by Modesty: Sort of.
 Using a hold that presents your opponent to the audience in a suggestive way fills up the humiliation meter.
 If it fills up all the way, it triggers humiliation mode, a temporary stun that opens up special finishing moves, and a special victory type.
 Some maneuvers add to the attacker's meter, or to both, if it puts them in a compromising position.
 There's a special match type that only allows victory by humiliation.

 - Face & Heel: Gets a little weird.
 See, each character has a face and a heel persona.
 For some though, it is not as simple.
 For example, Bloody Shadow is a good, if not nice person.
 However, because Bloody Shadow's dressed darker than her alter ego Judgment, she is labeled the heel persona.
 Same thing goes for Candy Cane to Becky.
 Likewise, Anesthesia, the face persona, is lighter than Dr. Cutter despite also being presented as evil.
 This aspect is actually more accurate than most wrestling games since heel and face doesn't mean "good" and "evil", but who is "cheered" and "booed".
 Everybody else plays this straight, though.